California SB 396 Training

 The recently passed California Senate Bill 396 adds a new requirement to the existing training regulations outlined in AB 1825.
 Now, employers’ biennial sexual harassment and discrimination program must include a section on gender identity, gender expression, and sexual orientation.

 This new addition is not the first change to the AB 1825 regulations.
 In 2015, the bill AB 2053 added a requirement for training on abusive conduct or “bullying.”
-Then, in 2016, FEHA updates added preventative policies, protections, and employer actions to reduce harassment, discrimination, and retaliation.
+Then, in 2016, FEHA updates added preventative policies, protections, and employer actions to reduce harassment, discrimination, and workplace retaliation.

 Through a series of personalized, interactive lessons, Traliant’s Preventing Discrimination and Harassment (PDH) online training course meets all of the requirements, including the latest SB 396.
 Keep your workforce up-to-date on all the latest issues and stay compliant with new requirements!